philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 5. Click **Add field**

-6. Select the following fields:
+6. Select the following fields in the following order:

     * Building

+    * Visitor

+    * Scheduled Start

     * Scheduled End

-    * Scheduled Start

-    * Visitor

 7. Click **Add**

-8. Rearrange fields in the **Fields** pane by dragging and dropping field names up or down.
-Recommended order is:
+8. You can rearrange fields in the **Fields** pane by dragging and dropping field names up or down, but if you selected them in the order of above they will be ordered correctly.
+9. Recommended order is:

     * Name, Building, Visitor, Scheduled Start, Scheduled End
     >**Tip:** You can collapse each field by clicking the down arrow beside the field name.